readmeio/marketplace/CONTRIBUTING.md

 - **Styling**
   - Try to use Tailwind classes only.
 External CSS or `style` tags if necessary.
+  - Address dark mode styles by using the Tailwind `dark:` variant.
   - Use semantic HTML (e.g., button for buttons, nav for navigation).

 - **Accessibility**